jemmyshin/CLIP-zero-shot-classification/README.md

 Choose the image to upload and click `search`.

-Notice: `tags` file lists all labels we support for classification.
+Notice: `tags` file lists all labels we support for classification. (labels are from CIFAR100)